 Many Boston student apartments are located within 1-3 miles of Suffolk University, providing convenient access to campus via public transportation, walking, or biking.

-Yes, Boston offers a range of student apartments, with shared accommodations starting around $1,000 per month.
+Yes, Boston offers a range of student apartments, with shared apartments starting around $1,000 per month.
 Private units or luxury student apartments near Suffolk University may cost more but often include amenities like study lounges and fitness centers.

 Neighborhoods like Fenway, Mission Hill, and Back Bay are popular among students for their proximity to Suffolk University and access to Boston student housing with a variety of rental options.

-Students can search online for Suffolk University off-campus housing, and explore amber to find apartments in Boston.
+Students can search online for Suffolk University off-campus housing and explore amber to find apartments in Boston.
 Many options cater specifically to the needs of students.

-Living in Boston as a student costs between $1,940 - $3,490 per month, including rent and utilities.
+Living in Boston as a student costs between $1,800 - $2,600 per month, including rent and utilities.
 Students often find affordable options in student housing near Suffolk University or by sharing apartments like Bower in nearby neighborhoods.

 Students should evaluate proximity to Suffolk University, monthly rent, safety, and included amenities when searching for student housing in Boston.
 Many student apartments near Suffolk University feature convenient access to public transit and campus facilities.